Make This No-Sew Witch Gnome in Minutes for a Spooky Halloween Gnome!

 Tips to Make this Halloween Gnome

-- If you’ve seen any of my other gnomes, you’ll notice the nose on this gnome is markedly different than I normally do.
+• If you’ve seen any of my other gnomes, you’ll notice the nose on this gnome is markedly different than I normally do.
 It’s clay.
 Bright green polymer clay formed into a long, witchy nose with a big-ole dark green wart on the end.
 If you’ve never used polymer clay, it’s super easy.
 Take it out of the package, mold it in the shape you want, smooth it a little, then bake per the package directions.
-I have tons of clay tutorials on my YouTube channel here.

-- Oh, you want to know about those shoes?
-The high-top purple sneakers?
-I hear you.
-They’re so adorable, I squee a little seeing them.
-I made them as part of this fun set of 10 gnome shoe and boot patterns.
+• Oh, you want to know about those high top sneakers?
+They’re so adorable and I made them as part of this fun set of gnome shoe and boot patterns.

-- I made this entire gnome a no-sew pattern by using hot glue to make all my hems.
-It’s my recommendation that you use a fabric hot glue stick like these or my favorite brand of non-fabric glue here.
+• I made this entire gnome a no-sew pattern by using hot glue to make all my hems.
+It’s my recommendation that you use fabric glue sticks, but regular ones will work.

 Get the Pattern Here